Candidate Assessment Report Tony Stark

 Interpretation: A strong tendency to move quickly from planning to execution and to create momentum without excessive deliberation.
 In the field, this usually translates to higher pipeline generation and faster follow-up, which can be a competitive advantage.
 The risk is moving ahead without enough discovery depth, especially given the low listening score.

-Strong Performance: Rapid follow-up, proactive stakeholder outreach, and consistent next-step setting.
+Strong performance looks like: Rapid follow-up, proactive stakeholder outreach, and consistent next-step setting.
 Tests messaging, iterates quickly, and does not wait for perfect information to act.

-Weak Performance: Overthinks, delays outreach, and lets tasks linger without closure.
+Weak performance looks like: Overthinks, delays outreach, and lets tasks linger without closure.
 Needs heavy prompting to execute and struggles with urgency.

 • Describe a time you moved fast and it backfired in a sales cycle—what did you miss, and what did you change in your process afterward?